Maple Cream aka Maple Butter

 To do it with a stand mixer, instead of stirring it by hand use the stand mixer set to "stir", or "low" with the paddle attachment.
 Whichever your stand mixer has as the lowest setting.
 Don't forget to scrape down the sides.

-Maple Cream will last for 6 months in the refrigerator.
-Which is a handy little tip in case you take a blow to the head and forget you own delicious Maple Cream.
+Maple butter will last for 6 months in the refrigerator.
+Which is a handy little tip in case you take a blow to the head and forget you own delicious Maple butter.
 (There would be no other explanation for not eating it all in a week.)